-The allocation method(s) utilized by Reporting Entities to assign centralized expenditures to their schools shall continue to be determined by the Reporting Entities themselves for FY 2023 reporting.
+The specific allocation method(s) utilized by reporting entities to assign centralized expenditures to their schools shall continue to be determined by the reporting entities themselves for FY 2024 financial reporting.
 School districts know their centralized costs best.
 They are most qualified to determine how to allocate those expenditures across the district's schools to generate data that will allow leaders to make data-driven decisions for the benefit of children.
-It should also be noted that many of these expenditures maybe considered site-level expenditures instead of centralized expenditures, depending on the district's services and service delivery models.
-The ISBE SBER webpage features a supplemental resource that further explains the distinction between site-level and district-centralized expenditures and their allocations.
+It should also be noted that many of these expenditures may be considered site-level expenditures instead of centralized expenditures, depending on the district's services and service delivery models.
+The ISBE SBER webpage features a supplemental resource presentation that further explains the distinction between site-level and district-centralized expenditures and their allocations.
 Resources will be updated annually, as needed.